Last Updated on

 OK – it’s time for our in-depth comparison of Braun Series 9 shavers.

-Here’s something we can all agree on: $400 is a lot of money for a shaver.
-However, the Braun 9095 is a lot of shaver.
+The Braun Series 9 is a lot of shaver.
 There’s no need to spend a lot of time discussing the mechanical quality of any Braun razor, and this one certainly exhibits all of the German-made quality you would expect from the company.

 Note – the Braun Series 7 cleaning station has a “fast cleaning” mode to have the razor ready for use in just 30 seconds – but the Braun Series 9 cleaning station does not have this option.